BassT23/Proxmox/README.md

 these files are used in the "extra update" section at the end of the LXC/VM

+To skip the built-in OS update for one guest and run only its own scripts, create an empty `.script-only` marker in the guest directory:

+`/etc/ultimate-updater/scripts.d/<VMID>/.script-only`

+Snapshots/backups and the normal guest start/stop lifecycle still apply.
+The guest's user scripts are run instead of apt, dnf, yum, pacman or apk.

 # Welcome Screen:
 The Welcome Screen is an extra for you.
 It's optional!